What is Common Data Service?

 - Productivity tools – Entities are available within the add-ins for Microsoft Excel to increase productivity and ensure data accessibility.

-Dynamics 365 and the Common Data Service for Apps
+Dynamics 365 and the Common Data Service

 Build Apps against your Dynamics 365 Data – Build apps quickly against your business data within PowerApps or using the Pro Developer SDK.